Algeria travel advice

 Drugs, alcohol and travel

 Algerian law criminalizes sexual acts and relationships between persons of the same sex.
-2SLGBTQI+ travellers may also be charged with offences of indecency or other related offences.
+2SLGBTQI+ persons may also be charged with offences of indecency or other related offences.

-2SLGBTQI+ travellers should carefully consider the risks of travelling to Algeria.
+2SLGBTQI+ persons should carefully consider the risks of travelling to Algeria.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics